jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   and the test passes

-I get `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ when the attribute does not exist and NameError_ when I add a name to the :ref:`module <ModuleNotFoundError>` and do not define it
+`AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ is raised when the attribute does not exist and NameError_ is raised when there is a name in a :ref:`module <ModuleNotFoundError>` that is not defined

 ----